Ted DeVita: Media

-His story, along with that of Texas patient David Vetter, inspired the 1976 TV movie The Boy in the Plastic Bubble.
-In the film, John Travolta played Tod, a teenage boy who lived in a sterile bubble due to illness.
+His story, along with that of Texas SCID patient David Vetter, inspired the 1976 TV movie The Boy in the Plastic Bubble.
+In the film, John Travolta plays Tod, a teenage boy who lives in a sterile bubble due to illness.
 DeVita was 14 when the film, unauthorized by his family, was released.
 In 2004, the story of DeVita's life, illness, death, and the lasting impact of these events on his family was examined in a memoir by his younger sister Elizabeth, titled The Empty Room: Surviving the Loss of a Brother or Sister at Any Age.

 Death

-Ted DeVita died in 1980 at NIH Hospital in Bethesda, Maryland.
+DeVita died in 1980 at NIH Hospital in Bethesda, Maryland.
 His death was not primarily due to aplastic anemia, but was caused by iron overload from too many transfusions.
-Treatment for DeVita's disease is much more successful today, with a cure rate of up to 80 percent of aplastic anemia patients.
+Treatment for DeVita's disease has become much more successful, with a cure rate of up to 80 percent.
 Bone marrow transplants, transfusions, iron chelating regimens, and brief periods in positive airflow rooms are used in treating these patients.